Abd Allah al-Mahdi Billah: Origin

 The origin, identity and early history of the man who founded the Fatimid Caliphate is obscure, and even his name and the place and date of his birth are disputed.
 According to his official biography, he was born in Askar Mukram, in the Persian province of Khuzistan, on 31 July 874 (12 Shawwal 260 AH), or exactly one year earlier according to a different tradition.
 Other traditions report that he was born in Baghdad or Kufa in Iraq, or the town of Salamiya, on the western edge of the Syrian Desert.
-His original name most likely was Sa'id ibn al-Husayn, although in later life he insisted that is real name was Ali, and Sa'id was just a cover name.
+His original name most likely was Sa'id ibn al-Husayn, although in later life he insisted that his real name was Ali, and Sa'id was just a cover name.

 His father died in 881/2, and Sa'id was sent to be fostered by his uncle, Abu Ali Muhammad, also known as Abu'l-Shalaghlagh, at Salamiya.
 On his journey he was joined by Ja'far, a boy who was a few months older than Sa'id and had been reared with him by the same wet-nurse.
 He became a eunuch and Sa'id's close confidant and chamberlain, and is one of the main sources about his life.
 A younger brother, known only as Abu Muhammad, did not follow Sa'id to Salamiya.